MarceVelderrain/CS207-Automated-Garden/README.md

 ## Requirements and materials
 Bill of materials:
-- An Arduino (this proyects uses Arduino Uno which means it can control up to 6 irrigators, to control more an Arduino Mega can be used)
+- An Arduino (this project uses Arduino Uno which means it can control up to 6 irrigators, to control more an Arduino Mega can be used)
 - A plant
 - A 9V-  DC, 1 amp power transformer for the Arduino
 - 2-conductor, low voltage wire (22–24 AWG)